Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 Then there's the global issue of climate change.
 It’s a grave injustice that the people who are already suffering the devastating effects of a changing climate are the least responsible for causing it.
 Here in the west we are already seeing the early effects of global heating: warmer winters, unpredictable weather, increased chance and severity of wildfires, and difficulty in reliably growing crops.
 Yet people across the global south have been suffering this reality for years – it is they, not us, who are forced to flee their homes and see their children starve.
 This is happening right now, and it is largely caused by our high-carbon, high consumption western lifestyles.

-> "The people who are already suffering the devastating effects of a changing climate are the least responsible for causing it."
+> "The people who are already suffering the effects of climate change are the least responsible for causing it."

 There are parallels with the current coronavirus pandemic: the activity of the privileged few disadvantages us all.
 The Covid-19 outbreak started for many reasons, but its rapid spread around the globe was down to one thing: air travel.
 As the virus continues to spread, lockdowns continue.
 We are all being restricted in our freedoms because of an activity enjoyed by a relative few.
 Not all of us fly, but we all pay the price.